England’s Heritage Railways - Short Tour Breaks

 - The English Riviera by rail

 Heritage Railways around the world have become major tourist attractions, drawing in over hundreds of thousands of visitors annually who wish to immerse themselves in lovingly recreated time capsules and travel through some scenic landscapes.
-England boasts many historic railways across the country and they provide a wonderful backdrop from which to create short breaks for groups and organisations that wish to tour and explore the various regions of England by heritage railway.
+England boasts many historic railways across the country and they provide a wonderful backdrop from which to create short breaks for for families or groups that wish to tour and explore the various regions of England by heritage railway.

 As rail tour experts we can adapt tours to suit all requirements, whether you are a group of rail enthusiasts, who wish to ‘go behind the scenes’ of England’s heritage railways, or simply seek to experience these railway gems of a bygone age and enjoy a taste of life at a gentler pace, relaxing as you pass through pastoral and stunning scenery.

 We have selected some of England’s most popular heritage railways and suggested short breaks that you may be interested in taking.
 For the enthusiasts we can also include workshop tours and footplate rides on some of the railways.
 So if you would like to tour the country by heritage railway then let us the experts plan all your travel, accommodation and sightseeing.
 Our historic rail break options include the Severn Valley Railway in the East Midlands, the North Yorkshire Railway, North Norfolk Railway, Bluebell Railway in Sussex, railways along the English Riviera and we even hop across to the Isle of Wight to experience its steam railway.

 Railways of the North